-- Turn the ignition key to "ACC" or "LOCK" and try starting the engine again. - If the engine will not start, the engine may be flooded because of repeated cranking.
-See "(b) Starting a flooded engine" for further instructions. - 3.
+- 1. Turn the ignition key to "ACC" or "LOCK" and try starting the engine again. - If the engine will not start, the engine may be flooded because of repeated cranking.
+See "(b) Starting a flooded engine" on page 184 for further instructions. - 3.
 If the engine still will not start, it needs adjustment or repair.
 Call a Toyota dealer or qualified repair shop.